 What are the classes?

-For further information on VI classes, athletes should refer to the below fact sheet “Vision Impairment Classification” or the relevant individual sport pages.
+For more information on vision impairment classes, athletes should refer to the Classification Information Sheet for Athletes with a Vision Impairment or relevant sport page.

-How do I get a classification?
+How do I get classified?

-– VI National Classification Form
+- National Classification Medical Review Request Form